 Advertisers are investing in digital audio advertising for many reasons.
 One key reason is that audio advertisements can be on when screens are not.
 Digital audio ads can reach potential customers where visual ads cannot.
 Whether training for track and field events or driving cross country, digital audio ads can engage potential customers in contexts and environments that are less suited to digital display ads.
 This opens many opportunities for creative and integrated advertising campaigns.

-In their 2019 Digital Audio Buyer’s Guide – 2.0, the IAB highlight other key reasons for investing in digital audio advertising.
-These reasons include the growing audience, favourable demographics, reach with mobile users, their responsiveness to ads, the message environments themselves and the fact that impressions are measurable.
+In their 2019 Digital Audio Buyer’s Guide – 2.0, the IAB highlights other key reasons for investing in digital audio advertising.
+These reasons include growing audiences, favourable demographics, reach with mobile users, their responsiveness to ads, the message environments themselves and the fact that impressions are measurable.